 I still vividly remember the first time I saw her.

-It was 2 weeks before my wedding.
+It was two weeks before my wedding.
 I was moonlighting on third shift, helping to cover a coworker out on FMLA.
-I got off shift that morning and hopped into the car with my fiance: we were driving to Virginia to meet his sister, her husband, and my oldest soon-to-be nephew and 2 nieces.
+I got off shift that morning and hopped into the car with my fiance: we were driving to meet his sister, her husband, and my soon-to-be nephew and two nieces.

 I tried to sleep in the car, but it was a fitful, unrested sleep.
 I was an overtired, grumpy, frazzled, dehydrated, stressed out bride who was about to meet extended family for the first time.
 And I was a hot mess.

 I managed to pull myself together by the time we arrived in their driveway, and that’s when I saw her from the passenger side of the car: a cute little 9 year old with light brown hair and big expressive brown eyes was playing in the yard.
 This had to be Chantel.
 We locked eyes.
 I had never been an aunt before.
 We started quizzicaly at each other, unsure of what all this meant.
 I remember she gave me a big hug, as we got out of the car, and were ushered into the house, welcomed with open arms.